patrikmasiar/advent-of-code/2021/day3/README.md

 The epsilon rate is calculated in a similar way; rather than use the most common bit, the least common bit from each position is used.
 So, the epsilon rate is 01001, or 9 in decimal.
 Multiplying the gamma rate (22) by the epsilon rate (9) produces the power consumption, 198.

-Use the binary numbers in your diagnostic report to calculate the gamma rate and epsilon rate, then multiply them together.
+**Use the binary numbers in your diagnostic report to calculate the gamma rate and epsilon rate, then multiply them together.
 What is the power consumption of the submarine?
-(Be sure to represent your answer in decimal, not binary.)
+(Be sure to represent your answer in decimal, not binary.)&&

---- Part Two ---
+## Part Two
 Next, you should verify the life support rating, which can be determined by multiplying the oxygen generator rating by the CO2 scrubber rating.

 Both the oxygen generator rating and the CO2 scrubber rating are values that can be found in your diagnostic report - finding them is the tricky part.
 Both values are located using a similar process that involves filtering out values until only one remains.
 Before searching for either rating value, start with the full list of binary numbers from your diagnostic report and consider just the first bit of those numbers.
 Then: